Tokyo Olympics delay costs may reach $2.8 billion

 The operational cost for the delay is listed at 171 billion yen, or about $1.64 billion at the present exchange rate.
 The organizing committee and the Tokyo government share equally in covering the expenses.
 The national government will pick up a small portion.

-The cost for coronavirus countermeasures is 96 billion yen (about $920 million).
-This is being covered solely by the governments.
+The cost for coronavirus countermeasures is 96 billion yen (about $920 million) and will be covered solely by the governments.

 Tokyo organizers also said they could add 27 billion yen (about $260 million) from a contingency fund to help cover added costs.